 We aim to develop, through musical activity, the social, intellectual, artistic and creative abilities within each child.

-Every class has a weekly music lesson with a specialist class music teacher.
+Every class has a weekly music lesson.
+Music is taught through a spiral curriculum called Charanga.
 Weekly singing practice and opportunities to listen to a varied programme of music is provided for all children.
 We also take advantage of performance opportunities provided by visiting musicians.
+We have a well attended school choir which are excited to be taking part in the Young Voices performances as well as joining forces with the local community choir.

 A wide range of instrumental lessons with visiting peripatetic teachers is also offered and believe that music is fundamental to a broad, balanced and enriched curriculum.